 Afterwards, the group stayed in touch, and they campaigned together with UK Feminista.
 They also come together for CARE's Walk in her Shoes, an annual event where they take 10,000 steps in solidarity with women in developing countries, who walk this far every day, for exmple to collect water.
 The event embodies the principals of the East London suffragettes – standing up in solidarity.

-Owing to her international upbringing, Helen straddles a line between UK feminism, and international feminism and development.
+Owing to her international upbringing, Helen straddles a line between UK a belief that men and women should have equal rights and opportunities, and international a belief that men and women should have equal rights and opportunities and development.
 She's worked for a number of international organisations, including Womankind Worldwide, WaterAid and currently Care International.
 Although much has been achieved, she feels there's still a lot to be done.

 This online exhibition has been developed in response to the COVID 19 crisis.
 We hope at some point in the not too distant future we can bring the exhibition back into the community.
 To find out further details about when that may happen, as well as further updates to this online project, visit our Contact Page to follow our social media or sign-up to our mailing list.